hexanal/fredmercy-blog/LOG.md

 ## TODO

+* a website footer
+    - stick the language switcher in there
+    - stick the help button in there too
+        - transform main menu to inlined for desktop viewports
+        - that way: no js -> use desktop version, that's it
 * Fix: accessibility audit of themes / fix contrasts / create a11y specific themes?
+    - fewer themes
+    - better themes
 * Fix: allow "autoloaded" components to be hooked to a DOM element?
     - maybe drop `exponent` altogether, or figure out a better `onInit` / `onDestroy` lifecycle system?
     - lifecycle is a good feature to have, I think...
     - something that sends a signal when every component is loaded? (hook onto that stuff to trigger things when all the elements of the page are ready)
 * something to initalize the db with tables and shit
+    - when resetting the website (it'll happen...)

 ## put your thinking cap on